Linn Kazmaier

-Linn Kazmaier (born 5 November 2006) is a German visually impaired cross-country skier and biathlete who competed at the 2022 Winter Paralympics.
+Linn Kazmaier (born 5 November 2006) is a German visually impaired Para cross-country skier and biathlete.
+She represented Germany at the 2022 and 2026 Winter Paralympics.

 Career

 Kazmaier represented Germany at the 2022 Winter Paralympics and won five medals.
 She won two silver medals in the 6 kilometres and 12.5 kilometres biathlon events, and a gold medal in the 10 kilometre free, a silver medal in the 15 kilometre classical and a bronze medal in the 1.5 kilometres sprint cross-country skiing events.
 At 15 years old, she was the youngest para biathlete at the Paralympics.

-Florian Baumann has competed as her sighted guide.
+She competed at the 2023 World Para Nordic Skiing Championships in para-biathlon and won a gold medal in the 12.5 kilometre individual and a silver medal in the 7.5 kilometre sprint.
+She also competed in para cross-country and won gold medals in the 18 kilometere individual, 10 kilometre freestyle, and 4×2.5 kilometre open relay.